 The tips in this blog post are based on the real-world experience of Hotmart experts who have helped thousands of digital entrepreneurs succeed.
 So whether you’re just starting out or you’re looking to take your online business to the next level, these tips can help you achieve your goals.

 If you want to become a digital entrepreneur, be it as a digital creator or an affiliate, it is important to closely follow the market and understand that making an online sale is directly linked to three major pillars:

 - Trust, and

 - Sales strategies (that should be used at the right moment).

-In today’s post, we’re going to talk about each of these pillars, and show you how you can go from your first online sale to making your business scalable – which basically means to make more sales without increasing your costs.
+Let’s show you how you can go from your first online sale to making your business scalable – which basically means making more sales without increasing your costs.